jrlobis-cmyk/CSDC100-PREFINALS/README.md

 My Pre-Finals static website about Generative AI (GenAI), its FAQs, ethical use, and an analogy comparing AI-assisted work in development.

-The website uses is coded in html, with the help Bootstrap 5, Chatgpt of course for things I dont know how to code, w3school, and a  CSS file for styling.
+The website uses is coded in html, with the help Bootstrap 5, Chatgpt of course for things I dont know how to code, such as, Dark and light mode feature.
+W3school, and a  CSS file for styling.

 ---